-In relation to unintentional fall accidents, from the 2012 study by the Florida Department of Health, they found the average non-fatal admission to be $46,067.
+In relation to unintentional fall accidents, the 2012 study by the Florida Department of Health, found the average non-fatal admission to be $46,067.
 These costs totaled more than $3.6 billion that year, while the average stay was four days.

 For many victims of these accidents injured through no fault of their own, these bills can ruin them financially—not to mention any lost work wages and disabilities they may be facing.
 Fortunately, the field of Fort Myers personal injury law helps protect victims of negligent acts.